 Investing in renewable energy generation?
-Strike prices and CfD contract term changes
+Key changes to strike prices and CfD contract terms - .PDF file.

 In order to encourage investment in low-carbon technologies and reduce the UK’s carbon emissions, the government is aware of the need to provide predictable revenue streams to investors.
 Contracts for difference (CfDs) are the government’s chosen mechanism to support this guaranteed income, by improving electricity price certainty and by providing the backing of a long-term contract.